saeedbidi/option_pricing/README.md

 \[ d_2 = d_1 - \sigma \sqrt{T} \]

 ### **2. Monte Carlo Simulations**
-Here's a concise explanation with equations for your README file:

----

-### **Monte Carlo Simulation for Option Pricing**

 Monte Carlo simulation is used to estimate the price of options by simulating the future stock price paths and calculating the corresponding option payoffs.
 The method relies on **Geometric Brownian Motion (GBM)**, which models stock price evolution as: